Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 Let’s look at the advantages and disadvantages of each material.

-The advantages of using wood veneer in furniture making
+The pros of wood veneer

 i.
 Cost

-In most cases, whether residential or commercial, it is much cheaper to use veneered panels than solid wood.
+In most cases, whether residential or commercial, it is much cheaper to use veneered panels rather than solid wood.

 There is a scarcity of hardwoods such as ash, oak and walnut.